>

 iLCP is seeking candidates who have strong communications, research, and writing skills, a willingness to think independently, and a passion for conservation and storytelling.
 The Visuals and Communications intern will become an integral part of our small team and learn the ins and outs of working at an image-based nonprofit organization.
 You will have the opportunity to work with the world’s best photographers and see how to use imagery to move the needle for conservation.

 The internship is approximately 18-20 hours per week, and will be remote.
-The dates for this internship are flexible.

 Applicants must provide a resume and cover letter that describes their interest in the position to images@ilcp.com